-Year Income (one-time monies to fund local match of two state appropriations funded projects) as revenue, but from a cash accounting perspective said monies are not viewed as a revenue but a part of fund balance.
+The reader should note the Budgetary Summary section shows \$382,559 in Prior Year Income (one-time monies to fund local match of two state appropriations funded projects) as revenue, but from a cash accounting perspective said monies are not viewed as a revenue but a part of fund balance.

-Budgeted for FY24 is \$596,000 in total expenditures, an increase of \$341,500 or 134.19% from the FY23 Amended Budget.
+Budgeted for FY24 is \$658,500 in total expenditures, an increase of \$438,127 or 198.81% from the FY23 Amended Budget.
 This increase is due to the following factors:

-- The continuation of the multi-year Bud Muddy Seawall replacement phased project (anticipated completion in FY26) - Receipt of \$425,000 in state appropriations for two stormwater projects (grant portion budgeted in the General Fund) requiring \$300,000 in local match - Need to begin to pre-design stormwater projects to remain competitive in grant future applications and requests for future state appropriations.
+- The continuation of the multi-year Big Muddy Seawall replacement phased project (anticipated completion in FY26) - Receipt of \$362,500 in state appropriations for two stormwater projects (grant portion budgeted in the General Fund) requiring \$362,500 in local match - Need to begin to pre-design stormwater projects to remain competitive in grant future applications and requests for future state appropriations.
 In FY24, \$80,000 is budgeted to begin the design of the Algonquin Sports Complex baffle box project (planned for construction in FY27).

-The capital projects recommended for FY24 are listed below:
+The capital projects approved for FY24 are listed on the following page:

 Stormwater Utility Fund

-Big Muddy Seawall replacement 200,000
+Big Muddy seawall replacement 200,000

-City Hall Baffle Box (SW Masterplan- annual reduction TBD lbs.
-Nitrogen and TBD lbs.
-Phosphorus) (local match) 250,000
+City Hall baffle box (SW Masterplan project, State appropriations local match) 250,000

-Gleason Park Lakebank Stabilization (local match) 50,000
+Gleason Park lakebank stabilization (State appropriations local match) 112,500

-FY24 Stormwater Utility Fund Total: 500,000
+FY24 Stormwater Utility Fund Total: 562,500